 - Overnight oats - basically like cold porridge.
 Just mix some oats with milk and flavourings the night before, and it's ready by morning.

 - Fruit salad

-– Beans on toast – proper British baked beans from a tin (like you can see in the photo below), not just any old beans!
-Or you can even make your own if you’re feeling fancy.
+- Beans on toast - proper British baked beans from a tin (like you can see in the photo below), not just any old beans!
+Or you can even make homemade baked beans if you're feeling fancy.

 - Veggie bacon or veggie sausage sandwich - my personal favourite brands are Quorn and Cauldron, but most supermarkets do own brand stuff these days, so it's worth trying a few kinds to find your favourite.

 - Eggs benedict (poached eggs served on an English muffin, topped with Hollandaise sauce) - use sautéed spinach or vegetarian bacon for a perfect veggie version!